chris-pearce/MBP-setup/README.md

     ```

     - Create a `.bash_login` file in your home directory (get from Dropbox or previous MacBook).
+    - In the Terminal do: `brew install brew-cask-completion`.
 6. Install **Git**:

 	```bash